NVIDIA/bare-metal-manager-core/book/src/development.md

    Fedora - `sudo dnf -y install bridge-utils libvirt virt-install qemu-kvm`

 8. Install `direnv` using your package manager

-   It would be bestto install `direnv` on your host.
+   It would be best to install `direnv` on your host.
 Once you clone the `carbide` repo, run `direnv allow` in your local copy.
    Running `direnv allow` exports the necessary environmental variables